hotosm/matomo-tracking/README.md

 ### Using this code

-You may need to adapt this to make it work on different projects, but for the most part the process is straightforward:

-1. Add the following html to your home page:
+You may need to adapt this to make it work on different projects, but for the most part the process is straightforward.
+Simply add the following html to your home page:
 ```
 <div id="optout-form"></div>
 <script type="application/javascript" src="js/tracking.js"></script>
  ```
-4.

 For questions, please drop into the [HOTOSM slack](https://slack.hotosm.org/)